Generic selectors

 There are suggestions that Milan will build a new stadium in San Donato Milanese, an area the club are already invested in.

-San Siro might be wonderful to look at, but its facilities are extremely outdated and its potential to earn its clubs revenue is very limited.
+San Siro might be wonderful, but its facilities are extremely outdated, and its potential to earn revenue from its clubs is very limited.

 Are Inter Milan leaving the San Siro?

-Again, yes.
-But not with AC Milan.
-Architects Journal report Inter have links with the Populous company and will continue working with them despite plans for The Cathedral being shelved for now.
+Again, yes, but not with AC Milan.
+Architects Journal reports Inter has links with the Populous company and will continue working with them despite plans for The Cathedral being shelved for now.

-Inter are likely to base their new stadium plans in the Rozzano area, south of Milan city centre.
+Inter will likely base their new stadium plans in the Rozzano area, south of Milan city centre.

 Why do AC Milan and Inter Milan share a stadium?